-How many bridges are in Paris?
+How Many Bridges Are in Paris?

 Paris has 37 bridges.
 Where the Seine river bisects Paris are no less than 37 bridges linking the heritage-listed banks.
 Of these number, 5 are solely pedestrian and 2 are rail bridges.
 A few link the floating islands of Île Saint-Louis and Île de la Cité.
 There are also a total of 49 pedestrian bridges and both foot and road bridges over the Parisian canals.
+More infos on wikipedia.

-What is the oldest bridge in Paris?
+What is the Oldest Bridge in Paris?

 The oldest bridge of Paris is Pont-Neuf and it’s the sole survivor of older Parisian bridges.
 Having finished construction between 1604 to 1606, it is the first stone bridge that broke away from traditional wooden crossovers, and one that didn’t host any buildings.
 A statue of Henry IV separates the slightly unaligned spans, making it two separate lengths combined into one.

-What is the most beautiful bridge in Paris?
+What is the Most Beautiful Bridge in Paris?

 The most beautiful bridge in Paris is Pont Alexandre III.
 One can say that beauty is in the eye of the beholder, but no one can deny the beauty of Pont Alexandre III, Pont des Arts, and the Passerelle Simone de Beauvoir.